USEPA/AMET/docs/AMET_Users_Guide_v1.md

     1. Overall Objective and Basic Structure
         -------------------------------------

-The Atmospheric Model Evaluation Tool (AMET) (Gilliam et al., 2005) is a suite of software designed to facilitate the analysis and evaluation of meteorological and air quality models.
+The Atmospheric Model Evaluation Tool (AMET) (Appel et al., 2011) is a suite of software designed to facilitate the analysis and evaluation of meteorological and air quality models.
 AMET matches the model output for particular locations to the corresponding observed values from one or